France in October

 Holidays, Festivals and Events in France in October

-Halloween in FranceWhile this American holiday has yet to fully catch on in France, in more recent years there have been more and more events across France celebrating Halloween.
-More and more kids are now trick-or-treating, and you can find a handful of Halloween celebrations around the country.
-However, those looking to get wild on Halloween can rest assured that day after Halloween (November 1) is La Toussaint (All Saint’s Day), which is a national holiday in France.
+Halloween in France—While this American holiday has yet to fully catch on in France, in more recent years there have been more and more events across France celebrating Halloween.
+Lots of kids are now trick-or-treating, and you can find a handful of Halloween celebrations around the country.
+However, those looking to get wild on Halloween have the prefect excuse to do nothing the next day – the day after Halloween (November 1) is La Toussaint (All Saint’s Day), a national holiday in France.

-horseracePrix de l’Arc de Triomphe—This is France’s largest and most prestigious horse race (think Kentucky Derby of France) and it is usually held on the first Sunday in October at the Longchamp Racecourse near Paris.
-It is the most prestigious horse race in Europe and it’s slogan is “Ce n’est pas une course, c’est un monument” – “Not so much a race as a monument”—a play on the race being named after the Arc de Triomphe monument in Paris.
+Prix de l’Arc de Triomphe—This is France’s biggest horse race (think the Kentucky Derby of France), usually held on the first Sunday in October at the Longchamp Racecourse near Paris.
+It is the most prestigious horse race in Europe and its slogan is “Ce n’est pas une course, c’est un monument” – while hard to translate exactly, it’s a play on the word “monument,” which can mean a tradition or time-honored institution, but refers to the Arc de Triomphe as well.
+OH, those French and their cute sayings.

-Armagnac en Fete in La Bastide d’Armagnac—As you might guess from the name, La Bastide d’Armagnac is one of the best preserved bastide towns in France (originally Medieval walled cities that were centered around a market square with houses set in narrow, often gridded streets), and each year in October there is a festival in town celebrating the harvest.
-This region of France is known for its l’eau de vie (which translates directly as “water of life,” but is a lighter, more delicate version of cognac Brandy).
-If you are a cycling fan, numerous former Tour de France champs have left their shirts in this town—including a Lance Armstrong signed yellow jersey.
-You will also find a small collection of antique bikes and more Tour de France collectors items.
+L’Armagnac en Fête—As you might guess from the name, Labastide-d’Armagnac is one of the best preserved bastide towns in France (original Medieval walled cities that were centered on a market square with houses set in narrow, often gridded streets), and each year in October there is a festival in town celebrating the harvest.
+This region of France is known for its eau-de-vie, which translates directly as “water of life” but is a lighter, more delicate version of cognac Brandy.
+If you are a cycling fan, numerous former Tour de France champs have left their shirts in this town—including a Lance Armstrong-signed yellow jersey.
+You will also find a small collection of antique bikes and more Tour de France collector’s items.

 Weather in France in October

-Bordeaux: Average high temperature is 18 degrees celsius, 64 degrees Fahrenheit, and the average low is 9 Celsius/48 Fahrenheit.
-Average days with precipitation are sixteen.
+Bordeaux: Average high temperature is 18Cs/64F, and the average low is 9 Cs/48F.
+There are a little over two weeks of precipitation.

-What to pack for France in October
+What to Wear in France in October

 If you want to know how to dress more like a French person and less like a tourist, you may also want to check out my posts on what to wear in France:

-For figuring out what to bring on your trip to France in the fall—you are probably best off combining items from both lists and layering.
+For figuring out what to bring on your trip to France in the fall, you are probably best off combining items from both lists and layering.

 Getting to France in October